Dragon1 Open Standard: Architecture Principles

 Figure 1, Principle Diagram Showing how the Concept of Symmetric Cryptography Works.

 A symmetric (or secret-key) cryptosystem uses the same key for encryption and decryption.
 A text block is transformed, via a particular algorithm using a key, into a ciphertext block.
-The same algorithm and the same key are used for decryption, which reproduces the original plaintext.
-This is illustrated in figure 1.
+The same algorithm and key are used for decryption, reproducing the original plaintext.
+This is illustrated in Figure 1.

 The Principle of Symmetric Cryptography becomes an AS-IS Architecture Principle for a domain if cryptography is done via symmetric cryptography.